thanhphat2609/OnlineRetail_Analysis/README.md

 - **Orchestration Layer**: This layer manages workflow automation, data quality checks and data transformation using **Python, Great_Expectations, Data Build Tools (DBT)**.

-- **Reporting Layer**: The transformed data is pushed to an SQL database using SSMS (SQL Server Management Studio) for querying.Power BI then accesses this structured data for generating insights and reports, allowing stakeholders to visualize and make decisions based on the processed data.
+- **Reporting Layer**: The transformed data is pushed to an SQL database using SSMS (SQL Server Management Studio) for querying.
+Apache Superset then accesses this structured data for generating insights and reports, allowing stakeholders to visualize and make decisions based on the processed data.

 - **Containerization with Docker**: The entire setup is containerized using Docker, ensuring portability and consistency across different environments.